cinep10/cinep10.github.io/portfolio/data-reliability/data-reliability.md

-# Data Reliability Portfolio
+# Data Reliability

-This section covers the design and implementation of data reliability systems.
+This section presents the design and implementation of a data reliability system.

 ---

-## Structure
+## Overview

 ```text
 Data → Metric → Validation → Drift → Risk